 On the plus

-side, my MS seems to be behaving itself (touch wood), and no more weird Lupus
+side, my MS seems to be behaving itself (touch wood).I’m hoping that by October things will have

 settled down a bit, and I can attempt to relax a bit!